 From pan to plate, you can put this dinner together in only 25 minutes.
 Winner winner, chicken and mashed potatoes for dinner!

-Instead of this being served over pasta, I decided this Chopped Chicken Piccata needed a change of pace and mashed potatoes were the perfect, comfort food replacement.
+Instead of this being served over pasta, I decided my piccata needed a change of pace.
+What’s better than fried chicken?
+Well, chicken and potatoes!
+It’s the perfect, comfort food replacement.
 Sound good?
 This is a quick meal that delivers BIG on flavor.

 I served this with a side salad to round out the meal.
 Can’t just be meat and potatoes, right?

 This house favorite uses chopped chicken that gets browned, drenched in a easy, lemony caper pan sauce and tops mashed potatoes for a perfect comfort dinner.
 Whether you make the mashed potatoes from scratch or not, this works when pasta is not something you’re in the mood for.

 I quickly quartered some potatoes, boiled then mashed them, and was ready to eat and kick back.

 Actually I made the chicken and mashed potatoes 2 days in a row because the first time, I was so hungry I forgot to take photos.

 If you like chicken and potatoes, be sure to check out my recipe for roasted chicken and potatoes too!